Documentation Index

 Shared between targets

-The generated file is included in both the main app target and the widget target (SightscreenWidget).
+All generated files are included in both the main app target and the widget target (SightscreenWidget).
 This guarantees that the widget’s Live Activity rendering uses the exact same types as the main app.

 | Type | Purpose |